Polyxenida

-Polyxenida is an order of millipedes readily distinguished by a unique body plan consisting of a soft, non-calcified body ornamented with tufts of bristles – traits that have inspired the common names "bristly millipedes" or "pincushion millipedes".
-There are at least 86 species in four families worldwide, and are the only living members of the subclass Penicillata.
+Polyxenida is an order of millipedes readily distinguished by a unique body plan consisting of a soft, non-calcified body ornamented with tufts of bristles.
+These features have inspired the common names bristly millipedes or pincushion millipedes.
+This order includes about 148 species in four families worldwide, which represent the only living members of the subclass Penicillata.

 Description

 Polyxenida differ from other millipedes in having a soft, non-calcified exoskeleton, unique tufts of bristles or setae, fewer legs (no more than 17 pairs), and an absence of copulatory appendages in males.
-Individuals are small, not exceeding 7 millimeters (0.28 inches).
+Individuals are small, usually 1.5 to 4 millimeters (0.06 to 0.16 inches) long and not exceeding 7 millimeters (0.28 inches) long.
 Adults in most species have 13 pairs of legs, but in one species (Lophoturus madecassus), they have only 11 pairs of legs, and in one genus (Phryssonotus), they have 17 pairs of legs, except for one species (Phryssonotus brevicapensis) in which they (along with those in one other species, Condexenus biramipalpus) have 15 pairs of legs.
-Millipedes in this order develop by hemianamorphosis.

 Defense

-Bristly millipedes lack the chemical defenses and hard exoskeleton of other millipedes, and instead employ a unique defense mechanism: the distinctive barbed bristles can easily detach and become entangled in the limbs and mouth-parts of predatory insects, effectively immobilizing them.
+Bristly millipedes lack the chemical defenses and hard exoskeleton of other millipedes.
+Instead, these millipedes employ a unique defense mechanism: Bristles at the rear end of these millipedes feature hooks and barbs.
+These distinctive barbed bristles can easily detach and become entangled in the limbs and mouth-parts of predatory insects, effectively immobilizing them.

 Reproduction

 Male Polyxenidans lack the modified sperm-transferring appendages (gonopods) found in most other millipede groups.
-As a result, sperm transfer is indirect: males deposit a spermatophore that is subsequently picked up by females.
+Instead, sperm transfer is indirect: Males deposit spermatophores into webs that they construct.
+Females then find these spermatophores by following threads spun by the males and pick up the spermatophores with their genitalia.

-Many species reproduce asexually by way of parthenogenesis, wherein females lay eggs without mating and males are absent or rare.
+At least two species reproduce asexually by way of parthenogenesis, wherein females lay eggs without mating and males are absent or rare.
+For example, studies of the common species Polyxenus lagurus have found males scarce or absent in parts of northeastern Europe.
+Authorities suspect that in these populations, this species reproduces by thelytoky, that is, parthenogenesis in which unfertilized females produce female offspring.

+Development

+Millipedes in this order grow and develop through a series of molts, adding segments and legs until they reach a fixed number in the adult stage, which is the same in a given species.
+Adults continue to molt, but they do not add segments or legs.
+This mode of development is known as hemianamorphosis.

+The typical pattern in this order is observed in the common species Polyxenus lagurus.
+In this species, millipedes hatch with only 3 pairs of legs and 4 tergites, then develop through a series of seven molts and emerge as adults with 13 leg pairs and 10 tergites in the eighth stage.
+In this process, this millipede goes through stages with 3, 4, 5, 6, 8, 10, 12, and 13 leg pairs.
+Species in which adults have a different number of legs deviate from this common pattern.